plaitse/ssh-key/README.md

 ## SessionStorage

-- The sessionStorage object stores data only for a session, meaning that the data is stored until the browser (or tab) is closed.
+- Stores data only for a session, meaning that the data is stored until the browser (or tab) is closed.
 - Data is never transferred to the server.
 - Can store variables but not arrays neither objects.
 - Can only be read on client-side.